The Atlantic: Literary history

+Political viewpoint

 In 1860, three years into publication, The Atlantic's then-editor James Russell Lowell endorsed Republican Abraham Lincoln for his first run for president and also endorsed the abolition of slavery.

 In 1964, Edward Weeks wrote on behalf of the editorial board in endorsing Democratic President Lyndon B. Johnson and rebuking Republican Barry Goldwater's candidacy.

-In 2016, the editorial board endorsed a presidential candidate, Democratic nominee Hillary Clinton, for the third time since the magazine's founding, in a rebuke of Republican Donald Trump's candidacy.
-After the 2016 election, the magazine became a strong critic of President Trump.
-The March 2019 cover article by editor Yoni Appelbaum formally called for the impeachment of Donald Trump: "It's time for Congress to judge the president's fitness to serve."
-It published a story in September 2020, citing several anonymous sources, reporting that Trump referred to dead American soldiers as "losers".
-Trump called it a "fake story" and suggested the magazine would soon be out of business.
+In 2016, during the 2016 presidential campaign, the editorial board endorsed a candidate for the third time in the magazine's history, urging readers to support Democratic nominee Hillary Clinton in a rebuke of Republican Donald Trump's candidacy.

+After Trump prevailed in the November 2016 election, the magazine became a strong critic of his.
+In March 2019, a cover article by editor Yoni Appelbaum called for the impeachment of Donald Trump: "It's time for Congress to judge the president's fitness to serve."

-The Factual noted the Atlantic has "a Left-Center bias and Highly Factual reporting".
+In September 2020, it published a story, citing several anonymous sources, reporting that Trump referred to dead American soldiers as "losers".
+Trump called it a "fake story", and suggested the magazine would soon be out of business.

+In 2020, The Atlantic endorsed the Democratic presidential nominee Joe Biden in the 2020 presidential election, and urged its readers to oppose Trump's re-election bid.
+In early 2024, The Atlantic published a special 24-article issue titled "If Trump Wins," warning about a potential second term for Trump being worse than his first.
+In October, the publication endorsed Democratic nominee Kamala Harris in her presidential bid against Trump in the 2024 election.